tobybreckon/chroma-keying/README.md

 4. Within Visual Studio Code select menu item: File > New File
     * Click _"Selection a language"_ and choose _"Python"_
     * It will then say _"Do you want to install the recommended extensions for Python?"_
-    * Click _"Install"_ and wait ~1 minute whilst everything is setup for you
+    * Click _"Install"_ and wait ~1 minute whilst everything is set up for you

 ![RGB Diagram](img/vs-code-python-installed.png)